 The conversion from a traditional IRA can be partial or total.
-With the former, the account holder only rolls over a part of the funds from the traditional IRA into a Roth IRA, while the other funds remain in the traditional IRA.
+With the former, the account holder only rolls over a part of the funds from the traditional IRA into a Roth IRA.

-A total conversion, on the other hand, involves the liquidation of the traditional IRA as all the funds are transferred to the Roth IRA.
+A total conversion, on the other hand, involves the liquidation of the traditional IRA, and a complete transfer of the funds to the Roth IRA.

-Many high-net-worth individuals enjoy Roth IRAs because they can contribute funds to the account after tax.
-Since those funds are already taxed, they — and the interests they earn — are not taxed further while they grow in the account or when they are withdrawn in retirement.
+Many high-net-worth individuals enjoy Roth IRAs because they can contribute after-tax dollars to the account.
+Since the funds are already taxed, the funds — and the interest they earn — are not taxed further while they grow in the account or when they are withdrawn in retirement.
 This can have a powerful compounding effect over the long term.

 Unlike traditional IRAs, Roth IRA holders are not required to make compulsory deductions at 72 (or any other age).
 This means their money can grow for as long as they want.
 In fact, they can leave it intact for their children.

-The dollars contributed to a traditional IRA are pre-tax, meaning the funds contributed to a traditional IRA are not taxed at the time of contribution.
-The taxation takes place at the point of withdrawal (unlike a Roth IRA where taxation takes place before contribution).
+The dollars contributed to a traditional IRA are usually pre-tax, meaning the funds contributed to a traditional IRA are not taxed at the time of contribution.
+The taxation takes place at the point of withdrawal, unlike a Roth IRA where taxation takes place before contribution.

 In order to complete a Roth IRA conversion, the account holder must pay taxes on the funds converted from a traditional IRA to a Roth IRA.
 By doing this, the integrity of the traditional IRA, taxes paid at withdrawal, and the Roth IRA, contributions funded with after-tax dollars, are maintained.